vtrPhoenix/RabbitRun-2D-Arcade-Style-Game/README.md

 Follow the steps below to build, run, and test the game.
 Ensure you are in the same directory as your `pom.xml` file.

 **Build the Game:**\
-To build the project, run the following command:\
+To build the project and make the Jar file, run the following command:\
 mvn clean install -DskipTests\
 <br />
 **Run the Game:**\